-- 1. Swipe down with two fingers from the status bar to open the quick access panel. - 2.
-Slide the icon to adjust the screen brightness level.
+- 1. Swipe down with two fingers from the status bar to open the quick access panel and then touch ...

+- 2. Touch Display.

+- 3. Touch Brightness Level.

-Figure 16 Brightness Dialog Box
+Figure 1-16 Brightness Dialog Box

 To let the TC51 automatically adjust the screen brightness using the built-in light sensor: